Taming the Unpredictable

 When Instructions Become Gates

-The stage 3 implementation is deliberately loose, and that’s counterintuitive, but rather than asking the AI to be perfect on the first try (which it won’t be), I accept imperfection and correct it in a dedicated loop.
-Stage 4 is stage 3’s safety net.
+Each stage has conditions that must be met before moving to the next.
+These are gates, not suggestions.
+The implementation stage is deliberately loose.
+Rather than asking the AI to be perfect on the first try, I accept imperfection and correct it in a dedicated refinement loop.

 Conclusion